 Rimegepant is a recently approved medication compared with other more established migraine therapies such as triptans, used as comparators in this study.
-This study will include the time period when rimegepant was first approved, and thus, the use of rimegepant may change rapidly over time, and the specific profile and severity of early users may evolve when the drug becomes more established and its use increases 85.
+This study will include the time period when rimegepant was first approved, and thus, the use of rimegepant may change rapidly over time, and the specific profile and severity of early users may evolve when the drug becomes more established and its use increases (Gagne et al., 2013).
 Further, health plan coverage for rimegepant may require prior authorization or a "step-through" therapy (e.g., failure of triptans), so patients in the rimegepant-exposed group may have more severe forms of migraine than patients in the comparator groups.

 Information on lifestyle variables (such as smoking; use of alcohol, cannabinoid-related products, or illicit drugs; and body mass index), as well as socioeconomic status, are not usually available in claims databases.
-Because these variables can be potential confounding factors or effect modifiers, indirect identification can be made through diagnosis codes for obesity and/or through dispensing drugs for smoking and alcohol disorders.
+Because these variables can be potential confounding factors or effect modifiers, indirect identification can be made through diagnosis codes for obesity and/or through dispensing drugs for smoking or alcohol disorders.
 In any case, the identification of these variables will likely be underestimated.
+Information on race/ethnicity is incomplete or not available in claims databases.
+An algorithm that imputes the race/ethnicity variable will be used in this study; however, this method presents some limitations.
+It is not possible to separate race from ethnicity with this algorithm.
+Research conducted on the concordance of the imputed variable with information contained in electronic health records has shown a good PPV for White race, but it does not work optimally for other racial and/or ethnic groups (Lin et al., 2020).
+Misclassification of race/ethnicity is likely to occur, and with increasing geographic mobility and the growing number of multi-racial/multi-ethnic families, the probability of misclassification may increase.